ahnafahmad/Basic-Java-Problems/README.md

  - Write a program to print prime numbers from 2 to n.
  - Write a program to generate 2 random numbers which will not be shown to the user.
 Take a user input and match it with any of the random numbers.
 If correct give it 1 point and if incorrect, do not give it any point.
 Finally, repeat this for 10 times and count the point user achieved.
  - Write a program to sum of user input until users input ‘q’ from keyboard.
- - Write a program to enter the numbers till the user wants and at the end, the program should display the largest and smallest numbers user entered.<br>
+ - Write a program to enter the numbers till the user wants and at the end, the program should display the largest and smallest numbers user entered.<br><br>

  ### Solved